 I am currently a Research Scientist with the Space Technology and Science ("NewSpace") Initiative at Arizona State University.
-I work on commercial spaceflight projects and martian geomorphology research.
+I work on commercial-academic space partnerships and martian geomorphology research.
 I'm also a Science Team Collaborator on the Mars Exploration Rover (MER) Opportunity.

 I received my Ph.D. in Geology with a specialization in Planetary Science and Exploration from the University of Western Ontario's Centre for Planetary Science and Space Exploration (CPSX).
 From 2008 until 2012, I was on the science operations team for NASA’s Mars Reconnaissance Orbiter (MRO) Context Camera (CTX) and Mars Color Imager (MARCI) at Malin Space Science Systems (MSSS).
 For CTX, I chose what the camera takes pictures of in a given week and then analyze those images from a geologist’s standpoint.
 For MARCI, I wrote weather reports for the general public, as well as a few times for the Spirit and Opportunity rover teams to alert them of any impending storms that could threaten the rovers.
 I was also a science team collaborator for the Mars Science Laboratory (MSL) rover Mast Cameras (Mastcam), Mars Hand Lens Imager (MAHLI), and Mars Descent Imager (MARDI).
 While this work was exciting, I made the decision after 4 years to return to graduate school and get my Ph.D.